Universal Functionals in Density Functional Theory: Universal functionals in Density Functional Theory

 (the min is attained for the same reason as in Theorem~\ref{thm:exists_min}).
 We then add and subtract $T_{\rm S}$ from $F_{\rm LL}$, which allows rewriting the $N$-particle ground state using $N$ orbitals as

 where

 is called the \emph{exchange-correlation energy}.
 From a mathematical point of view, the Kohn-Sham approach \emph{a priori} requires to study both $F_{\rm LL}[\rho]$ and $T_{\rm S}[\rho]$ as separated functionals.
 It is an interesting question to find a way to study $E_{\rm xc}[\rho]$ directly, without interpreting it as a difference.
-In Section~\ref{sec:kinetic} we discuss the properties of the kinetic energy functional $T_{\rm S}[\rho]$ and of convex variants of it.
+In chemistry one often relies on the \emph{adiabatic connection formula} (see Remark~\ref{rmk:adiabatic_conn} below), which however involves another kinetic energy functional $T[\rho]$ discussed later in Section~\ref{sec:kinetic}.

 Instead of using $N$ uncorrelated electrons as main variable, one may also use a one-particle density matrix $\gamma$ as main variable, which is often called the \emph{Kohn-Sham method with fractional occupations}.
 The method is similar but one has to subtract the lowest kinetic energy $T_{\rm GC}[\rho]$ of all possible one-particle density matrices, which is defined later in Section~\ref{sec:kinetic}.